0x80/firestore-mobx/docs/observable-document.md

 The `source` parameter accepts either a `DocumentReference` (for a specific document) or a `CollectionReference` (when the document ID is not yet known).
 If a `CollectionReference` is passed, use `attachTo()` to set the document ID later.

+When the reference is typed (e.g. `DocumentReference<Author>`), the generic `T` is inferred automatically — you don't need to specify it.

 ### Options

 | Option  | Type      | Default | Description                                                                      |